Universal monodromic tilting sheaves: Abstract

 \section{Abstract}

-Let $G$ be a complex adjoint reductive group and $R$ be the group ring of the coweight lattice.
-We construct the universal monodromic big tilting sheaf on base affine space and show that its endomorphisms are $R \otimes_{R^W} R$.
-Our arguments are self contained, so formal completion implies a short new proof of Soergel's prounipotent endomorphismensatz with arbitrary field coefficients.
+We construct the universal monodromic big tilting sheaf on base affine space and calculate its endomorphisms.
+By formal completion, we recover Soergel's pro-unipotent Endomorphismensatz with arbitrary field coefficients.
 We give a Soergel bimodules description of the universal monodromic Hecke category and deduce a conjecture of Eberhardt that uncompletes Koszul duality.